PrestonFurulie/PrestonFurulie/README.md

 <span style="color: #00FFFF">👨‍💻</span> **ABOUT ME** <span style="color: #FF00FF">👨‍💻</span>

 </div>
-My name is **Preston Furulie**, CEO & Full-Stack Developer of **FURULIE LLC**—a technology leader specializing in enterprise IT solutions, cybersecurity, and government contracting.
+I'm **Preston Furulie**, CEO and full-stack developer at **Furulie LLC**.
+I build enterprise software, handle cybersecurity, and work on government contracts.

-**Enterprise Technology Leadership**
-I've architected and deployed a comprehensive SaaS platform serving enterprise and government clients, achieving **99.98% uptime** across **2.5M+ requests**.
-Our infrastructure spans three cloud providers (AWS, Vercel, Cloudflare) with automated monitoring, threat detection, and compliance frameworks that exceed industry standards.

-**Government Contracting & Compliance**
+I built a SaaS platform that's been running at **99.98% uptime** with over **2.5 million requests** processed.
+It runs on AWS, Vercel, and Cloudflare with monitoring and security built in.

-As a **SAM-registered government contractor** with **DoD Cyber Aware certification**, I understand the rigorous requirements for federal compliance.
-Our platform implements NIST Framework controls, CIS security controls, and maintains comprehensive audit trails suitable for government and enterprise clients.
+I'm **SAM registered** and have **DoD Cyber Aware certification**, so I can work on government projects.
+The platform follows NIST and CIS security standards and keeps proper audit trails.

-**Technical Excellence**
-My expertise spans the full technology stack—from embedded systems (Arduino, PCB design) at **NASA ASCEND** to enterprise cloud architecture.
-I've worked on multi-billion dollar infrastructure projects at **TSMC** (Taiwan Semiconductor Manufacturing Company), where I gained hands-on experience with mission-critical systems requiring zero-downtime operations.
+I work across the full stack—from Arduino and PCB design at **NASA ASCEND** to cloud infrastructure.
+I also worked on big projects at **TSMC** where everything had to stay online 24/7.

-**Proven Track Record**
+Here's what I've done:
-- ✅ **99.98% uptime SLA guarantee** (exceeds industry standards)
+- ✅ **99.98% uptime** (better than the usual 99.9%)
-- ✅ **450+ successful deployments** with 98.9% success rate
+- ✅ **450+ deployments** with 98.9% success rate
 - ✅ **12,500+ security threats blocked** automatically
-- ✅ **16 database tables** with Row-Level Security policies
+- ✅ **16 database tables** with security policies
-- ✅ **50+ API integrations** with intelligent error handling
+- ✅ **50+ API integrations** with error handling
 - ✅ **Zero security incidents** in production

-**Why This Matters**
-Whether you're a high-level IT executive evaluating technical depth, or a non-technical stakeholder assessing business capability, my combination of hands-on engineering experience, enterprise architecture skills, and government compliance knowledge positions me to deliver exceptional results.

-I'm passionate about building scalable, secure systems that solve real business problems—and I have the track record to prove it.
+I like building systems that actually work and stay secure.
+That's what I do.

 <div align="center">